LivCodes/lecture-history-F2020/019-objects/README.md

 * How to get all the keys of an Objects as an Array
     * Object.keys()

+# Iterating through an objects
 * `for...in` loops
     * A more eloquent way to iterate over all Object keys

 # Enumerable properties of an Object

-### Next Week...
-* Functions as Object properties (methods)
+# Functions as Object properties (methods)

-* Arrays as Objects
+# Arrays as Objects

-* Copying objects, deep vs shallow copy
+# Copying objects, deep vs shallow copy

-* Iterating through an array of Objects
+# Iterating through an array of Objects
 * Using objects as an alterative data structure to arrays